Charlotte Charke: Early life

-Actress
+Early acting career

-In 1729, when she was sixteen, she was courted by composer and violinist Richard Charke, and the two were married on 4 February 1730, only six months after.
-The marriage was short-lived since she believed Mr. Charke only wanted to reap the rewards of being "Mr. Colley Cibber's son-in-law" due to his disastrous financial status.
-Once married, Charlotte, no longer in the care of her parents, began to appear on stage.
+Upon her return to London, she was courted by composer and violinist Richard Charke, and the two were married six months after meeting, on February 4, 1730.
+The marriage was short-lived, as Charke believed her husband has been motivated by his own poor finances and her father's wealthy status.
+Once married, Charke, no longer in the care of her parents, began to appear on stage.

 In her memoirs, she speaks of her admiration for the "perfect" Mrs. Anne Oldfield, who encouraged her "hopes of success".
-She made her debut when she was seventeen, on 8 April 1730, in the stereotypically ultra-feminine minor role of Mademoiselle in The Provok'd Wife, by John Vanbrugh, at Drury Lane.
+On April 8, 1730, at the age of seventeen, Charke made her stage debut at Drury Lane in The Provok'd Wife, by John Vanbrugh, playing the stereotypically ultra-feminine minor role of Mademoiselle.
 However, she stopped performing after discovering she was pregnant.
-Her daughter, Catherine (also known as Kitty), was born in December 1730.
-By June 1731, Charlotte was back on stage as Lucy in The London Merchant by George Lillo.
-In July of that year, she made her first appearance in a breeches role as Tragedo in the same play and followed that the next year with Roderigo in Othello.
-Charlotte also became fascinated at playing travesty roles, male roles played by women.
+She gave birth to a daughter, Catherine (also known as Kitty), in December 1730.
+By June 1731, Charke returned to the stage as Lucy in The London Merchant by George Lillo.
+The following month, she made her first appearance in a breeches role as Tragedo in the same play, and followed that by Roderigo in Othello in 1732.
+Charke became interested in travesty roles, or male roles played by women.
 She would later appear as Mrs. Slammerkin in The Beggar's Opera and the tomboyish Hoyden in The Relapse.
-Around this time, Charke began wearing male clothing off the stage, although intermittently.
+Around this time, Charke began intermittently wearing male clothing off the stage.

-In 1733, Colley Cibber sold his controlling interest in the Drury Lane Theatre to John Highmore, and Charlotte felt that it should have gone instead to herself and her brother, Theophilus Cibber.
-It is likely that the sale was at a vastly inflated price and that Colley's goal was to get out of debt and make himself a profit (see Robert Lowe in his edition of Cibber's Apology).
-Theophilus, who likely knew of the scheme, grew bolder in demands when his father was not liable for payment and organized an actors' revolt.
-Charles Fleetwood then came to control the theatre, and after several more loyal years of belonging to the Drury Lane Company, Charlotte found herself jobless and alone.
-She was fired from the company for constantly quarreling with Charles Fleetwood, the current manager, and for boisterous behavior, which people described as "private Misconduct".
-Despite her father's request to reinstate her position, Charlotte decided to leave Drury Lane and move on to different endeavors.
-Charlotte was denied entry to many theatres once she left Drury Lane, making it difficult for her to find work, so she picked a smaller venue where she wrote and performed a story called The Art of Management (Fields Part II).
-She created her own company in the summer of 1735 in Lincoln's Inn Fields.
-She wrote her first play, The Art of Management, in September 1735.
-It was a direct attack on Fleetwood, who attempted to buy up all printed copies of the play to prevent it circulating.
+In 1733, Cibber sold his controlling interest in the Drury Lane Theatre to John Highmore, which upset Charke, who felt that it should have been passed on to her and her brother,Theophilus Cibber.
+It is likely that the sale was a scheme by Cibber to alleviate his debt by selling the interest at a vastly inflated price to make a profit.
+Theophilus, who likely knew of the scheme, used the opportunity of new leadership without his father to make greater demands of the theatre and organized an actors' revolt.
+The revolt led to the tumultuous leadership of Charles Fleetwood, and after several loyal years at Drury Lane, Charke was fired from the company for quarreling with Fleetwood and for boisterous behavior, which was also described as "private misconduct."

+Despite her father's request to reinstate her position, Charke chose to pursue other endeavors.
+She was denied entry to many theatres once she left Drury Lane.
+In 1735, she created her own company, located at Lincoln's Inn Fields, where she wrote and performed her first play, The Art of Management.
+The play was a direct attack on Fleetwood, who attempted to buy up all printed copies of the play to prevent it circulating.